johnsonandjohnson/Bodiless-JS/packages/bodiless-i18n/doc/README.md

 * The html lang and dir is set by meta helmet and automatically updated per path.
 * Within the site, there will be a separate page representing each language content.
-* Global components use that use hared site data will be stored in site data collection and prefixed with the language per the site folder/path.
+* Global components use that use shared site data will be stored in site data collection and prefixed with the language per the site folder/path.
   * The default language for the site data will have no prefix.
-* The current implementation is it depends on the identical page path for each associated language to find the corresponding page associated with the current page. (ie. privacy, es/privacy) Your own mechanism can be implemented to associate pages together such as href language attribute.
+* The current implementation of the Language Selector is it depends on the identical page path for each associated language to find the corresponding page associated with the current page. (ie. privacy, es/privacy) Your own mechanism can be implemented to associate pages together such as href language attribute.

 ## Activation of Internationalization